Cam Newton's 3 TD passes help Panthers beat Lions 27-24

 "Taking some time off," Mike Persinger, the executive sports editor of The Charlotte Observer, wrote in an email.

-Rodrigue asked Cam Newton about wide receiver Devin Funchess' route running on Wednesday and Carolina's quarterback laughed and said, "It's funny to hear a female talk about routes.
+Rodrigue asked Newton about Funchess' route running on Wednesday and Carolina's quarterback laughed and said, "It's funny to hear a female talk about routes.
 It's funny."

+Newton declined to provide much of a comment about her absence at the game.

 INJURIES